 Medical Editor: John P. Cunha, DO, FACOEP

 Famotidine Injection is a histamine H2-receptor antagonist used in some hospitalized patients with pathological hypersecretory conditions or intractable ulcers, or as an alternative to the oral dosage forms for short term use in patients who are unable to take oral medication.
-Common side effects include headache, dizziness, constipation, and diarrhea.
+Common side effects of Famotidine Injection include:

 The recommended dosage for famotidine injection in adult patients is 20 mg intravenously once every 12 hours.
 Famotidine injection may interact with other drugs.
 Tell your doctor all medications and supplements you use.
 During pregnancy, famotidine injection should be used only if prescribed.
 This drug passes into breast milk.
 Consult your doctor before breastfeeding.

 Our Famotidine Injection Side Effects Drug Center provides a comprehensive view of available drug information on the potential side effects when taking this medication.